Nobel Prize: Posthumous nominations

 Although posthumous nominations are not presently permitted, individuals who died in the months between their nomination and the decision of the prize committee were originally eligible to receive the prize.
 This has occurred twice: the 1931 Literature Prize awarded to Erik Axel Karlfeldt, and the 1961 Peace Prize awarded to UN Secretary General Dag Hammarskjöld.
 Since 1974, laureates must be thought alive at the time of the October announcement.
 There has been one laureate, William Vickrey, who in 1996 died after the prize (in Economics) was announced but before it could be presented.
 On 3 October 2011, the laureates for the Nobel Prize in Physiology or Medicine were announced; however, the committee was not aware that one of the laureates, Ralph M. Steinman, had died three days earlier.
 The committee reconsidered Steinman's award, since the rule is that the prize is not awarded posthumously, but decided that as the decision to award Steinman the prize "was made in good faith", it would remain unchanged, and the prize would be awarded.

 Recognition time lag

-Nobel's will provided for prizes to be awarded in recognition of discoveries made "during the preceding year".
+Nobels will provided for prizes to be awarded in recognition of discoveries made "during the preceding year".
 Early on, the awards usually recognised recent discoveries.
 However, some of those early discoveries were later discredited.
 For example, Johannes Fibiger was awarded the 1926 Prize in Physiology or Medicine for his purported discovery of a parasite that caused cancer.
 To avoid repeating this embarrassment, the awards increasingly recognised scientific discoveries that had withstood the test of time.
 According to Ralf Pettersson, former chairman of the Nobel Prize Committee for Physiology or Medicine, "the criterion 'the previous year' is interpreted by the Nobel Assembly as the year when the full impact of the discovery has become evident."